shanna-f/SmartSave/README.md

 ## 2. What We Did Each Week

-Our team worked on the following each week.
+Our team worked on the following:

 ### Week 1: Kickoff & Foundation
 - Team kickoff & introductions